OctopusDeploy/docs/docs/infrastructure/environments/index.md

 1. **Staging/Pre-Production** - Staging is used as a final sanity check before deploying to Production.
 1. **Production** is where your end users normally use your software outside of testing.

 However, we didn't design Octopus Deploy to force people to use a set of predefined environments.
 Some companies only have three environments.
 Others have many more.
 Likewise, not everyone names their environments the same way.
 One person's Test is another person's QA.
-It's important that you can name your environments in the way that best supports your organisation's needs.
+It's important that you can name your environments in the way that best supports your organization's needs.

 Take a look at our [environment recommendations](/docs/infrastructure/environments/environment-recommendations.md) section for more tips.